U.S. DEPARTMENT OF STATE

 Each application submitted under this announcement will be evaluated and rated on the basis of the following evaluation criteria:

-- Public Affairs will notify applicants whose proposals are selected for funding within four to six weeks of their submission.
-Applicants who have not heard from us after four weeks may contact us at Ottawa-PA@State.gov.
+- Public Affairs will notify applicants whose proposals are selected for funding within six to eight weeks of their submission.
+Applicants who have not heard from us after six weeks may contact us at Ottawa-PA@State.gov.
 Organizations whose applications will not be funded will also be notified in writing.

 - All awards issued under this announcement will require either a program and/or financial report on a frequency specified in the award agreement.
-A final grant report and budget/accounting in English are due 90 days after completion of the grant award end date.
+Depending on the funding mechanism a final grant report and budget/accounting in English are due either 30 or 90 days after completion of the grant award end date.
 The disbursement of funds may be tied to timely submission of these reports.
 All other details related to award administration will be specified in the award agreement.